aragon/aragon-wiki/README.md

 Follow these steps:

 - Fork the [Aragon Wiki GitHub repository](https://github.com/aragon/aragon-wiki)
-- **Create a Pull Request** with your proposed changes to have your contribtuion merged into the Wiki repository.
+- **Create a Pull Request** with your proposed changes to have your contribution merged into the Wiki repository.

 ## To deploy changes in the wiki to web: